 Is Inworld better than OpenAI for realtime voice?

-hundreds of models.
+routes to 200+ LLMs across all major providers, avoiding single-provider lock-in.
 Teams that want flexibility alongside top-ranked voice output will find Inworld a better long-term choice.

 What is the difference between a voice agent builder and an API?